ESA-EarthCODE/documentation/pages/Technical Documentation/Platforms/OpenEO.md

 With openEO’s collaborative nature, users can:

-- Seamlessly share code, workflows, and data processing methods across platforms and tools.
+- Seamlessly share code, workflows, and data processing methods across openEO-based platforms and tools.
 - Foster collaboration while advancing the accessibility, scalability, and reproducibility of Earth observation data.
 - Utilize intuitive programming libraries that simplify the analysis of diverse Earth observation datasets.
 - Efficiently access and process large-scale data across a federation of existing cloud infrastructures, supporting: